dr-crunch/nullification-loops/synopsis.md

 The Silence Veto has worked domestically for nineteen years.
 It has not yet been tested at European scale, in public, with the full record available, during an Irish Council Presidency, with an infringement-competent Commissioner on the evidentiary record.

-That is the wedge.**Synopsis — OR/AI Governance Crisis: Ireland, 2006–present**
 *Ref.: National Security — Operations Research / Artificial Intelligence Governance Deficit in Ireland since 2006 — Directorate of Strategic Affairs dossier (DAS, France) opened 2007*

 ---